kdlovett/keith-website/about.md

 I like the Sonic the Hedgehog Marble Zone theme.
 (Please, open it in another tab and rock out to it.
 I'll wait.)

 Here you may find:

-> Some stuff I write.
+* Some stuff I do.
-> Some stuff I make.
+* Some stuff I do with friends.
-> Some stuff I make with friends.
+* Some stuff I write.
-> Some stuff involving programming.
+* Some comedy stuff.
-> Some stuff I do.
+* Some stuff about computer science or math.
-> Some stuff!!!
+* Some stuff!!!

 [Home](https://kdlovett.github.io/keiths-site/)